 Smart Cities Mission – Government of India

-- The objective is to integrate city functions, utilise scarce resources more efficiently and overall improve the quality of life of citizens.
+- The objective is to integrate city functions, utilize scarce resources more efficiently, and improve the quality of life of citizens.

 - To improve safety and security

 - To improve the efficiencies of municipal services.